phaalonso/FileOrganizer/README.md

   - [X] Receive the `-c <type> <dir_name>` or `--custom <type> <dir_name>` to temporaly sorty the determined file type in a custom dir

 - [ ] REGEX
   - [ ] Receive the `-f <regex>` or `--file <regex>` to process only the files that respect the regex

   - [ ] Store regex as a default custom, so the files that correspond to it will be moved to a custom file
     * So file like 'HomeWork.txt' can be parsed to the custom dir '~/Documents/University/HomeWork/'

+## BUG FIX
+- [X] Fixing a bug, that ocurs when calling `src/organizer.py` in others dirs because it can't find the `src/defaults.json` file